nadvamir/trading-game/README.md

 You can specify currency pairs in whichever quoting convention is more convenient, e.g. if GBPUSD trades at 2.0, then `sell/GBPUSD/100.0` and `buy/USDGBP/200.0` are equivalent.

+The fixed trading fee will always be applied.
+It is the same regardless of the currency of your trade, e.g. 10 GBP.
+The fee will be converted at the market rate and taken from the amount you are receiving.
+E.g. if you are selling 100 USD and expecting to receive 10000 JPY, and 1 GBP is 200 JPY, you will receive 8000 JPY.

+## Example trader

+There's a trading robot in the `example` folder.
+It shows how to use the API.
+I would not recommend you to run it with your api key, since it's not the smartest and every trade you make is live.